Chr157i4n/PyTmcStepper/README.md

 python -m mpremote connect COM4 run .\demo\micropython\demo_script_tmc2240_03_basic_movement.py
 ```

-currently only SPI with the TMC2240 is tested

 ## Usage

 The library currently uses functions to access the TMC registers, but Python properties for internal getters/setters.